Direction 15: Establishment of Highway over Untitled Crown Land

 Contents

-This Direction to British Columbia Land Surveyors updates the Direction on this subject posted to the LTSA website dated June 12, 2023.
-The updates have been made to reflect the change in ministry responsible for relevant portions of the Land Title Act and Land Act from the Ministry of Forests to the Ministry of Water, Land and Resource Stewardship.
+This Direction to British Columbia Land Surveyors updates the Direction on this subject posted to the LTSA website dated October 30, 2023.
+The updates have been made to reflect the ministry name change from Ministry of Transportation and Infrastructure to Ministry of Transportation and Transit.

 Background